 MMA: Angela Lee defeats Mei Yamaguchi again to retain ONE Championship title

-SINGAPORE: Reigning ONE Women’s atomweight champion Angela Lee edged out a close encounter with Japan's Mei Yamaguchi on Friday (May 18), retaining her title and stretching her unbeaten streak to 9-0.
+SINGAPORE: Reigning ONE Women’s atomweight champion Angela Lee edged out a closely fought encounter with Japan's Mei Yamaguchi on Friday (May 18), retaining her title and stretching her unbeaten streak to 9-0.

 Judges awarded the five-round bout to the 21-year-old Lee - who represents Singapore - in a unanimous decision, as she cast aside doubts about her fitness following a long absence from the cage.